pmean/build-website/text/06/SecondGrantPart2.md

 > monitoring accrual rates in clinical trials.
 >
 > Specific Aim \#1.
 Estimate the proportion of studies approved by the
-> Children\'s Mercy IRB between 2001 and 2004 that have experienced
+> Children's Mercy IRB between 2001 and 2004 that have experienced
 > delays in the completion of the studies because of accrual rates
 > problems or which ended without recruiting the original planned number
 > patients.